Thinking about Fall Undergraduate Research

-Is your student interested in research but a little unsure as to what area of interest would be the right one?
-Does he or she want to get a head start on planning for the fall semester?
-The summer is a great time for students to investigate possible research areas and projects of interest.
+Is your student interested in research, but a little unsure as to what area of interest would be the right one?
+Do they want to get a head start on planning for the fall semester?
+The summer is a great time for students to use their time to investigate possible research areas and projects of interest.
 For example, we always suggest students do a little homework before contacting a faculty member concerning research projects.
 One efficient and effective way to accomplish this is to review the research of their major or another interesting field of study at Georgia Tech.
-Read about what faculty members are doing and take notes … or at least download a few of their papers from the Georgia Tech Library to read.
+Read about what faculty members are doing and take notes … or at least download a few of their papers from the Georgia Tech library to read.
 Our 10 Simple Steps to Finding a Research Position is a great guideline to follow.

-For more information on how your student can get involved in on-campus research, visit the Undergraduate Research Opportunities Program website www.undergradresearch.gatech.edu.
+For more information on how to get involved in on-campus research, visit the Undergraduate Research Opportunities Program website www.undergradresearch.gatech.edu.

 - Workflow Status: Published

 - Modified By: Fletcher Moore